-Description: The relationship between Catholicism and popular culture using both historical and contemporary examples.
-Use by Catholics of such popular media as print, film, video, TV, music and the internet; Catholic assessments of consumer culture and the mass media.
+Description: The relationship between Catholicism and pop culture using both historical and contemporary examples.
+Use by Catholics of media as print, film, video, TV, music and the internet; Catholic assessments of consumer culture and the mass media.
 Not to be taken by students with credit in CHRTC 392.

 Description: An exploration of the 20th century Christian writer C.S.
 Lewis, focusing on his articulation of faith and reason in representative works such as The Screwtape Letters, The Chronicles of Narnia, and Mere Christianity.